 Single Sign on Pilot in partnership with Jisc and LMS suppliers

-The pilot services are:
+The pilot services were:

 · Tower Hamlets Library Service